davidu/FinancialLife/README.md

 # Description

-financial_life is an opinionated framework written in Python that allows to simulate monetary flows between different types of accounts.
+FinancialLife is an opinionated framework written in Python that allows to simulate monetary flows between different types of accounts.
 These simulations allow a deeper understanding of financial plans and a better comparison of financial products (in particular loan conditions) for personal circumstances.
-With financial_life you can
+With FinancialLife you can

 * analyse loan conditions and payment strategies
 * describe the properties of your financial plans with a few lines of code